OctopusDeploy/docs/docs/deployment-process/configuration-features/json-configuration-variables.include.md

-The JSON Configuration Variables feature lets you define [variables](/docs/deployment-process/variables/index.md) in Octopus for use in the JSON configuration files in your application.
+With the JSON Configuration Variables feature you can define [variables](/docs/deployment-process/variables/index.md) in Octopus for use in the JSON configuration files of your applications.
 This lets you define different values based on the scope of the deployment.
 This feature uses a matching syntax so you can update configuration nested in JSON object and array literals.

 This is designed to work natively with [.NET Core JSON configuration files](/docs/deployment-examples/asp.net-core-web-application-deployments/index.md) but works equally well with any JSON files.